Should You Really Drop Sugar from Your Diet?

 To help avoid the potential problems associated with consuming sugar in excess, you should see if you are using sugar to self-medicate or cope with any issues that are going on in your life.
 If so, you need to learn how to deal with these issues that are affecting you, free from the use of any substances, including sweet ones.

-Talk to your sponsor, therapist or even a friend who is a good listener.
-Incorporate healthy activities as a way of releasing any stress or anxiety you are feeling.
+Talk to your sponsor, therapist, or even a friend who is a good listener.
+Incorporate healthy activities to help release any stress or anxiety you may be feeling.

-Yoga is a great way to relax and naturally help your body release serotonin, the happiness hormone.
-Meditation is another beneficial alternative that can provide you with a clearer mind and improve your mood.
-Even adding a few gym days to your week can help relieve stress, give you a boost of energy, and improve your self-esteem.
+Yoga is a great way to relax and naturally help your body release serotonin, the hormone associated with happiness.
+Meditation is another beneficial alternative that can give you a clearer mind and improve your mood.
+Adding a few gym days to your week can help alleviate stress, boost your energy, and enhance your self-esteem.
 Just 30 minutes of exercise will synchronously stimulate several chemicals in your brain.

-In moderation, sweets are not detrimental to your health, but you should limit your intake and try to find healthier alternatives.
+In moderation, sweets are not detrimental to your health, but it’s best to limit your intake and seek healthier alternatives.
 And if you still feel an overwhelming need for sweets throughout the day, reach out to those in your recovery support system.
-They will be able to help you decipher what underlying issues are affecting you and provide additional ways to keep you healthy and sober.
+They will be able to help you identify the underlying issues affecting you and provide additional ways to maintain your health and sobriety.

 If you or a loved one is struggling with addiction, Mountainside can help.